IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

-In the unselectable input field "2000/12/25" is rendered.
+In the unselectable input field "TestCase 12 25 December 2000 CE TestCase 12" is rendered.

 ### TC12.2 User should be able to convert from Japanese Era to Gregorian